Contract Provisions

 (*) – Restriction of final products placed on the EU market containing these substances does not enter into force for EEE Category 1-7, 10 & 11 until July 22, 2019 and until July 22, 2021 for Category 8 & 9 products.
 However, to allow time for parts/products to permeate through the supply chain which must meet these timelines when they are to be placed on the EU market, 3M still expects suppliers to meet this specification.

-For more information on the EU RoHS Directive, please see the following link: http://ec.europa.eu/environment/waste/rohs_eee/index_en.htm
+For more information on the EU RoHS Directive, please see the following link: https://ec.europa.eu/environment/waste/rohs_eee/index_en.htm

 • 3M is committed to respect for human rights in our own operations, in any business that works on our behalf, and in our supply chain.
 Our global Human Rights Policy applies to all 3M employees, contingent workers, anyone doing business with or on behalf of 3M, and candidates for hire at 3M.
 In addition, 3M expects its suppliers to be in full compliance with all applicable labor and human resource laws, committed to upholding the human rights of workers, and treating them with dignity and respect as understood by the international community and as stated in our Supplier Responsibility Code.